James F. Boccardo: Career

 Boccardo formed the Western Gravel Company, which merged with another company and became the largest concrete and building materials supplier in Santa Clara County.
 In 1963, Boccardo established the Community Bank of San Jose, which later became California Commerce Bank, now owned by Grupo Financiero Banamex.

 Boccardo was also known for a tax law case brought by Boccardo and his wife, Boccardo v.
 Commissioner of Internal Revenue.
 In that case in 1987, the Ninth Circuit ruled in favor of Boccardo, reversing the United States Tax Court.
 The case changed how attorney-client contracts were taxed.

 Boccardo was a member of the Inner Circle of Advocates.
 Described as "mercurial" and "well-dressed," with a "neat, trimmed mustache," he had homes in Los Gatos, Palm Springs, and Pebble Beach.
 According to one story, Boccardo and Melvin Belli once "drove down the Spanish Steps in Rome in a rented Rolls-Royce" together.

-According to the California, U.S., Divorce Index, on October 1971, after 34 years of marriage, Boccardo's wife, Lorraine Vernon Dimmett Boccardo (10 Feb 1917 - 27 Nov 2005), filed for divorce citing irreconcilable differences.
+According to the California, U.S., Divorce Index, in October 1971, after 34 years of marriage, Boccardo's wife, Lorraine Vernon Dimmett Boccardo (10 Feb 1917 - 27 Nov 2005), filed for divorce citing irreconcilable differences.
 She asked the court to allow her $10,850 a month (equivalent to approximately $71,000 in 2021) temporary maintenance and support pending trial in a divorce action brought against her husband.
 She also sought a restraining order to prevent him from "unsolicited visits" and indicated that she feared personal harassment.
-Reference: Los Gatos Times-Saratoga Observer (Los Gatos, California).
-12 Nov 1971, Fri, Page 1.
-They were married in San Jose, CA on November 13, 1936.
-Lorraine Vernon Dimmett Boccardo is buried in Los Gatos Memorial Park, in San Jose CA.
+They were married in San Jose on November 13, 1936.